spiral/docs/docs/en/queue/configuration.md

 ### Declare Connection

-To create new queue connection add a new section or alter existed options of `connections` section of your configuration.
+To create new queue connection, add a new section or alter existed options in the `connections` section of your configuration.

 ### Aliases

-Your application and modules can access the queue in multiple different ways.
+Your application and modules can access the queue in several different ways.
 Queue aliasing allows you to use separate connections with relation to one physical queue.

 ```php